Boating and Fishing

 Boating

-• No personal watercraft of any type is allowed on Bass Lake
+• No personal watercraft of any type is allowed on Bass Lake.

-• Small children and dogs count toward seating limits
+• Small children and dogs count toward seating limits.

 Boating Prices

-• Non-motorized boat $7/hour
+• Non-motorized boat $10/hour

-• Canoe (seats 3)
+• Canoe (seats a maximum of 3 adults)

-• Motorized boat $12/hour
+• Motorized boat $15/hour

-• Gheenoe boat (seats 3)
+• Gheenoe boat (seats a maximum of 3 adults)

-Boating Information Video
+Boating & Safety Information Video

 Fishing

-• The lake is stocked with 1500 lbs. of catfish every other month mid-Spring - mid-Fall
+• The lake is stocked with 1500 lbs. of catfish every other month mid-Spring - mid-Fall.

-• People ages 16 and older need a North Carolina Inland fishing license which can be purchased online at www.ncwildlife.org or at local stores such as Dick’s Sporting Goods
+• People ages 16 and older need a North Carolina Inland fishing license which can be purchased online at www.ncwildlife.org

 Fishing Limits

-• Bass – No more than 5 per person, per day, with a minimum size of 14 inches
+• Bass – No more than 5 per person, per day, with a minimum size of 14 inches.

-• Sunfish and crappie – No limits
+• Sunfish and crappie – No limits.

-• Catfish – No more than 6 per person, per day, with a minimum size of 12 inches
+• Catfish – No more than 6 per person, per day, with a minimum size of 12 inches.

-Bass Lake Park Fishing Pier
+Bass Lake Fishing Pier

 Lake Water Quality Information